buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 > Kogami, do you know what charisma is?

-- The way I see it, it's an innate aptitude, like that of a hero or a leader.
+- The way I see it, it' \*\*s an innate aptitude, like that of a hero or a leader.

 - [...]
 The elements that identify charisma are three: the innate nature of heroes and prophets, the ability to instill well-being in others with your mere presence, and a culture that allows you to have a brilliant conversation on any subject.
 (Psycho-Pass)